you-dont-need/You-Dont-Need-Momentjs/README.md

 // => false
 dayjs("2010-10-20").isSame("2010-10-20");
 // => true
-// dayjs ❌ not support is same month
+// dayjs ❌ does not support is same month
 ```

 **[⬆ back to top](#quick-links)**